👋 INTRO

 My 20s were dedicated to hustling.
 Also partying, but mostly hustling and figuring out how to make money.
 I never made it big.
 In fact, I failed more times than I can remember.
 One would argue that in my 20s I learned how to get comfortable failing.

-Steadily reaching my mid-30s, the burning desire to have a big company is dying out.
+Reaching my mid-30s, a burning desire to have a big company is out.
 Not that I’m giving up, but I’m redirecting my energy.
-Over the course of the last few years, I realised I always chased the wrong end of entrepreneurship.
+Over the course of the last years, I realised I chased the wrong end of entrepreneurship.
 Let me explain.

 Many entrepreneurs start because they hate being told what to do.
 Some start because they see the opportunity.
 A few are lured by the idea of immense wealth.
 But rarely do I hear an entrepreneur starting a business to have freedom.
-Do you agree?
+Warren Buffett and Charlie Munger best explain it in their 2021 CNBC interview titled “Wealth of Wisdom”.

 It seems that family is the core of many billionaires.
 But what good is a family if you can’t spend time with them?
 Entrepreneurship, thus, in my definition, is having time and money to do what you want to do, when you want to do it.
 Which essentially is a description of freedom.